 Displaying Combo Field Values as Form Buttons

-Here’s a quick note about a special type of configuration that you employ when working with Onit Combo fields!
+Here’s a quick note about a special configuration you employ when working with Onit Combo fields!

-When setting up a Combo Field, you have the option to display each combo value as an individual form button.
+When setting up a Combo Field, you can display each combo value by using an individual form button.
 Below is an example of how this configuration will look to end users.
-In the example below, each of the four blue buttons are actually combo values that have been hard-coded into the Field’s configuration.
+In the example, each of the four blue buttons represents a combo value that has been hard-coded into the Field’s configuration.

 To show combo values as form buttons, check the Display as Form Buttons checkbox when configuring the Field in the App’s wizard.

-Showing combo values as form buttons opens the possibilities to new configuration options.
+Showing combo values as form buttons opens the possibility of creating new configuration options.
 Below are a few examples:

-- Show/Hide New Fields: Now that each value in a combo Field is rendered as its own button you can tie UI Actions to each individual value.
-Utilizing the UI Action you could allow users to show or hide new Fields depending on which combo value they select.
+- Show/Hide New Fields: Now that each value in a combo Field is rendered as its button, you can tie UI Actions to each value.
+Utilizing the UI Action, you could allow users to show or hide new Fields depending on which combo value they select.

-- Building New Tabs: As you know the maximum number of tabs allowed in your App configuration is five.
-However, by using the combo values as buttons you can build your own pseudo ‘tabs’.
-Accomplish this by utilizing combo Field values to display ‘Next’ and ‘Previous’ buttons that will show or hide a different set of Fields using a UI Action.
+- Building New Tabs: As you know, the maximum number of tabs allowed in your App configuration is five.
+However, you can build your own pseudo "tabs" by using the combo values as buttons.
+Accomplish this by utilizing combo Field values to display "Next" and "Previous" buttons that will show or hide a different set of Fields using a UI Action.